8 December 2022

 The contributions from delegates were insightful, intelligent, and forward-thinking.
 Dr Louisa Johnson (SAFERVETS) said, “It really felt like so many perspectives were heard.
 Very powerful.”
 Dr Catherine Chicken commented, “It was wonderful to see so many people providing diverse perspectives on the big issues facing us all, with goodwill and a real purpose to improve the position of our much-loved profession.”

-Dr John Craven, the founding Chair of the Veterinary Schools Accreditation Advisory Committee, said, “It is very reassuring to know that such an impressive group of people are working on matters influencing the sustainability of veterinary education and the subsequent careers of veterinarians.”
+Dr John Craven, founding Chair of the Veterinary Schools Accreditation Advisory Committee, said, “It is very reassuring to know that such an impressive group of people are working on matters influencing the sustainability of veterinary education and the subsequent careers of veterinarians.”

 Notes & Abbreviations: